50 Ways to Practice Gratitude Every Day

 1. Keep a Gratitude Journal

 Keep it simple and each day write 1-3 things you are grateful for in the morning and in the evening.
 It will allow you to see more joy and beauty in your days.
 A lot of people focus on what they don’t have, or complain all day.
 When you focus on the positive, no matter how small, you attract more positive.
 Make your gratitude even more effective by writing down WHY you’re grateful for the things you listed.
+(To get started for free, check out these gratitude journal templates.)

 2. Don’t Compare